HathorNetwork/rfcs/projects/hathor-wallet-mobile/0002-nano-contract-integration.md

 ## Push notification for wallet connect requests
 [push-notification-wallet-connect-requests]: #push-notification-wallet-connect-requests

 A request from Wallet Connect dapp triggers a modal to show up over any screen no matter what.
-Sometimes this behavior is not possible, for instance when wallet is locked, other times this behavior is not convenient because it interrupts the user, or the wallet is not execution at all.
-The push notification detaches the Wallet Connect request from the immediate interaction and frees the user to choose when to interact with the dapp, in addition it allows the user to know when a dapp has an update even when the app is quit.
+Sometimes this behavior is not possible, for instance when wallet is locked, other times this behavior is not convenient because it interrupts users, or the wallet is not execution at all.
+The push notification detaches the Wallet Connect request from the immediate interaction and frees users to choose when to interact with the dapp, in addition it allows users to know when a dapp has an update even when the app is quit.

 ## Specialized blueprint interface

 We can provide blueprint calls for known blueprints in the wallet.
 This way we can provide a better interface for users and avoid reliance on third-party providers through wallet-connect.

-We already mapped the necessity to build a general interface to interact with Blueprints and Nano Contracts, however, this general interface will require more knowledge from the user.
+We already mapped a necessity to build a general interface to interact with Blueprints and Nano Contracts, however, this general interface will require more knowledge from users.

 # Prior art
 [prior-art]: #prior-art